bitbrain-za/coffee-table-v2/docs/hardware.md

 ## RFID Reader

 I was going to recess this but testing showed it was able to pick up a card through the wood without problem so it's just screwed onto the underside.
 I would suggest testing yours beforehand.
 Also, take a look at the surface before mounting the reader.
 Pick a feature on the wood and mount below this.
-I have a clear knot just on the otherside of this that makes it easy to place cards in the correct spot.
+I have a clear knot just on the other side of this that makes it easy to place cards in the correct spot.
 You could alternatively mark the surface if you so desired.